Tricklebyte/BlazorId_App/README.md

 # Blazor App Features
 This application provides two protected User features that allow the user to view all claims that have been assigned, and to differentiate between the Application user claims set and the API user claims set.
-### APP Identity Nav Menu Item
+### APP Identity
-Displays the claims of the current User identity for the application.<br/>
+Navigation Menu Item: displays the claims of the current User identity for the application.<br/>
-### API Identity Nav Menu Item
+### API Identity
-Calls a test API, which is protected by IdentityServer.
+Navigation Menu Item: calls a test API, which is protected by IdentityServer.
 The API will return the user claims it received with the request as JSON to the application.
 The application then display those claims to the User.
 ### Authorization
 * Navigation menu items appear in the Left Nav Menu only when a User is authorized to use them.
 * These app features, and the API controller are protected by a single authorization policy located in a shared project.